demiculus/public/some_cryptocurrency_research_results.md

 - Their competitors are every Oracle coin (Augur, aethernity etc.)
 - They have ""F*ck Yeah"" written in their website banner.
 Really unprofessional.
 They sound like a bunch of kids trying to earn money doing ICOs

-##Aeternity: 1
+## Aeternity: 1

 TLDR: smart contracts interfacing with real world data

--Yanislav (CEO) is one of the earliest ethereum developers and core eth team member (he calls himself even “godfather of ethereum” https://medium.com/@yanislav/king-of-bitcoin-godfather-of-ethereum-a9af9ecf56d5
+- Yanislav (CEO) is one of the earliest ethereum developers and core eth team member (he calls himself even “godfather of ethereum” https://medium.com/@yanislav/king-of-bitcoin-godfather-of-ethereum-a9af9ecf56d5
--PoW+PoS hybrid consensus algorithm will use Cuckoo Cycle as PoW which is energy efficient and runs on RAM.
+- PoW+PoS hybrid consensus algorithm will use Cuckoo Cycle as PoW which is energy efficient and runs on RAM.
 They claim even smartphones can mine ae in the future.
 Delegated voting will be used for PoS governance.
--This blockchain will use “oracles” as tamper proof data bridges which contracts can act upon.
+- This blockchain will use “oracles” as tamper proof data bridges which contracts can act upon.
 Contracts can pull real world data like the price of real world assets(ie gold), election results, weather conditions etc.
--State channels are offchain solutions, not a real essential breaktrough though but it’s important for businesses.
+- State channels are offchain solutions, not a real essential breaktrough though but it’s important for businesses.
--Erlang has been used in aeternity’s architecture.
+- Erlang has been used in aeternity’s architecture.
--AE is still ERC20 now which will be swapped to its native infrastracture coins, its ICO had two phases (april and june 2017).
+- AE is still ERC20 now which will be swapped to its native infrastracture coins, its ICO had two phases (april and june 2017).
 First phase price was $0.042 and second was $0.28 per token.
 (I contributed in both phases)
--Long wait for token distribution, lots of corporate tragedy (two CTOs have been fired, first one Zack is also one of the creators of aeternity’s whitepaper, and he is one of the earliest characters in cryptosphere but he acted very unprofessional on the process IMHO- childish hack threats on medium posts etc, he’s now making his own project called AMOVEO)
+- Long wait for token distribution, lots of corporate tragedy (two CTOs have been fired, first one Zack is also one of the creators of aeternity’s whitepaper, and he is one of the earliest characters in cryptosphere but he acted very unprofessional on the process IMHO- childish hack threats on medium posts etc, he’s now making his own project called AMOVEO)
--It has a high level, OCaml based scripting language called Sophia which can be formally verified.
+- It has a high level, OCaml based scripting language called Sophia which can be formally verified.
 It has also a simpler language called Varna.
 Both will support contracts and oracles.
--It will have its own dapps called aepps, not sure how much developer support can it take.
+- It will have its own dapps called aepps, not sure how much developer support can it take.
 Their team is quite competent indeed.
 (They have few PhD erlang devs)
--Euro-centered project, no asian hype, at least for now.
+- Euro-centered project, no asian hype, at least for now.
--Despite all of its corporate tragedy ae price has done well since ICO, I believe Yani’s strong ethereum connections are responsible in that.
+- Despite all of its corporate tragedy ae price has done well since ICO, I believe Yani’s strong ethereum connections are responsible in that.
--They must be in an independent security audit these days, after that mainnet release and token swap will be expected.
+- They must be in an independent security audit these days, after that mainnet release and token swap will be expected.

 Conclusion:

 The only real competitor of AE will be its oldest CTO’s solo project Amoveo which lacks a market existence, for now.

-##Zilliqa: 2
+## Zilliqa: 2

 TLDR: A secure sharding adaptation in blockchain

--Zilliqa leverages PoW for sybil attacks, establishing identities and performing sharding.
+- Zilliqa leverages PoW for sybil attacks, establishing identities and performing sharding.
 However it achieves consensus through practical BFT in each shard.
--The most unique speciality of Zilliqa is linear scalability which means it processes more tps as more mining nodes join the network.
+- The most unique speciality of Zilliqa is linear scalability which means it processes more tps as more mining nodes join the network.
 It’s the opposite in almost every blockchain project.
--Very qualified team with a strong academic background. (one of my highschool friends took a class with their CSA Prateek Saxona at Berkeley in 2009 and he calls him pretty smart guy) Amrit Kumar is also a well known name in crypto-academic circles
+- Very qualified team with a strong academic background. (one of my highschool friends took a class with their CSA Prateek Saxona at Berkeley in 2009 and he calls him pretty smart guy) Amrit Kumar is also a well known name in crypto-academic circles
--Zilliqa is developing a non Turing complete, I/O Automata based smart contract language called Scilla, they claim that not all apps require a Turing complete language and it becomes possible to prove interesting safety and liveness properties about a non-Turing complete program such as the funds never get locked, etc. Interesting approach IMHO
+- Zilliqa is developing a non Turing complete, I/O Automata based smart contract language called Scilla, they claim that not all apps require a Turing complete language and it becomes possible to prove interesting safety and liveness properties about a non-Turing complete program such as the funds never get locked, etc. Interesting approach IMHO
--The biggest critic comes from eth devs and they say that there is no state sharding in Zilliqa (Ethereum is planning to use state sharding in the future) However Zil’s team’s conclusion was that there still isn’t a state sharding scheme that is secure enough, but they are open for future implementations.
+- The biggest critic comes from eth devs and they say that there is no state sharding in Zilliqa (Ethereum is planning to use state sharding in the future) However Zil’s team’s conclusion was that there still isn’t a state sharding scheme that is secure enough, but they are open for future implementations.
--They have Bluzelle and Genaro partnerships (Distributed storage) NEO also invested in Zilliqa -Lately Indonesian bank BNI said that they will use a private blockchain system called Anquan which is powered by Zilliqa for remittances and trade finance.
+- They have Bluzelle and Genaro partnerships (Distributed storage) NEO also invested in Zilliqa
+- Lately Indonesian bank BNI said that they will use a private blockchain system called Anquan which is powered by Zilliqa for remittances and trade finance.
--Lack of strong marketing, too much(asian level) nerdy team.
+- Lack of strong marketing, too much(asian level) nerdy team.
 Anyways their community is getting stronger everyday.

 Conclusion

 Zilliqa may be a real permissionless high throughput blockchain solution with its unique linear scalability.
 I expect an ADA like run from it when its mainnet release approaches (sometime in q3)  %5-10 of all portfolio can be invested imho (mine is %11)

-##Cardano: 4
+## Cardano: 4

 TLDR: Programmable updatable blockchain
--Seems like improvement on Ethereum with scientific philosophy and research input.
+- Seems like improvement on Ethereum with scientific philosophy and research input.
 -Uses purely functional Haskell, this makes code harder to write but very bug free, ideal for blockchains.
--First peer reviewed mathmatically proven PoS on large scale called Ouroboros.
+- First peer reviewed mathmatically proven PoS on large scale called Ouroboros.
--System can be upgraded with soft forks.
+- System can be upgraded with soft forks.
--Aimed to use in academy, government, companies.
+- Aimed to use in academy, government, companies.
--Can add new layers and update the blockchain.
+- Can add new layers and update the blockchain.
--Can possibly kill Ethereum and take its place.
+- Can possibly kill Ethereum and take its place.
--Minting coins, should need to be checked, is it minted to the company or token holders?
+- Minting coins, should need to be checked, is it minted to the company or token holders?
--Chief scientist has more than 100 papers related to cryptography since 2001.
+- Chief scientist has more than 100 papers related to cryptography since 2001.
 At least 5 papers a year, lately 10+ papers a year.
--Why part in their website shows a lot of work and incredible openness to the community.
+- Why part in their website shows a lot of work and incredible openness to the community.
--Roadmap in their web page shows incredible openness with percentage completeness.
+- Roadmap in their web page shows incredible openness with percentage completeness.
--Team also works to maintain Ethereum Classic because forking is against blockchain philoshopy.
+- Team also works to maintain Ethereum Classic because forking is against blockchain philoshopy.
--Does weekly reports.
+- Does weekly reports.
--Founder ex-CEO of Ethereum & ex-CEO of Bitshares.
+- Founder ex-CEO of Ethereum & ex-CEO of Bitshares.
--Has an army of PhDs.
+- Has an army of PhDs.
--Seems to have an investment firm in the holding companies.
+- Seems to have an investment firm in the holding companies.